 The National Association of Community Health Workers (NACHW) aims to unify the voices of community health workers (CHWs) and strengthen the profession’s capacity to promote healthy communities.
-NACHW grew out of a partnership between Sanofi US, CHW leaders and allies, Boston University School of Social Work, and the Center for Innovation in Social Work & Health (CISWH).
+NACHW grew out of years of organizing by national CHW leaders and allies, with financial support starting in 2016 from Sanofi US with grants managed by Boston University School of Social Work, and the Center for Innovation in Social Work & Health (CISWH).

 CHWs have become a subject of intense focus among policy makers, providers, and payers in efforts to promote health system transformation.
 A growing body of research demonstrates their value in areas such as reducing hospital readmissions and the use of emergency services.